Sicherheitspolizei (Weimar Republic): Conversion and reorganization

-In response to protest from the French government in 1920, the national level security police units were dissolved were either sent to perform local policing.
-France feared a clandestine rearmament and saw the new para-military police force as a threat to its security.
+In response to protest from the French government in 1920, the national level security police units were either dissolved or sent to perform local policing.
+France feared a clandestine rearmament and saw the new paramilitary police force as a threat to its security.
 The planned airborne component of some security police had to be abandoned and their use of artillery and tanks were prohibited.
 France demanded the abolition of the green uniform, which they viewed as camouflage clothing.
 A blue uniform was introduced in most regions.
 Only Bavaria, Wurttemberg, Mecklenburg, and Bremen retained uniform components of a dark green color.
 The pants were mostly black or black-blue.
 Particularly striking was the Saxon version with a fairly light medium blue color.
 However, it took some years before the uniforming was completed, since the uniforms already purchased had to be used up before new ones could be requisitioned.
 Steel helmets were generally abolished and were not reissued until around 1930.
 The terms "Sipo" and "green police" continued in popular usage until the Nazi reorganization and disbandment of local police forces in 1935.

 Strength, training, and equipment

-The training of the security police was tailored to a para-militarily force.
+The training of the security police was tailored to a paramilitary force.
 The standard service period, analogous to the Reichswehr, was 12 years.
 The transfer to the local police or gendarmerie was by no means guaranteed, although in general a takeover was planned for the administrative service.
 With the global economic crisis of 1929, this could no longer be realized, as all countries had to save on personnel costs.

 Equipment and armament was entirely designed for combat against heavily armed insurgents.
 Depending on the size of the member state, the security police had a number of so-called special cars, mostly British Daimler DZVR 21s or German Ehrhardt 21s, which were usually equipped with two turrets with one machine gun each.
 Machine guns, carbines, and grenades were also issued.
 The entire training, equipment and armament aimed at a civil war-like use both in large cities and in the countryside.